junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

-> <u>I gave Dean the Impala today for his eighteenth birthday</u> The car is 30 years old now, amazing it runs as well as it does. <u>I've taught Dean a lot of what I know about working on cars, which was everything until 1983.</u> Haven't kept up since then, all the computers and emissions spaghetti drives me nuts.
+> <u>I gave Dean the Impala today for his eighteenth birthday.</u> The car is 30 years old now, amazing it runs as well as it does. <u>I've taught Dean a lot of what I know about working on cars, which was everything until 1983.</u> Haven't kept up since then, all the computers and emissions spaghetti drives me nuts.
 Give me a fat 327, no electronics, just pistons, crankshaft, and a gas pedal.
-That's a car.
-And now it's my son's.
-He knows I'll still be driving it, but he's a man now, and since he's already made his share of kills, this was the only rite of passage I could think of. <u>He goddamn well better take care of it.</u>
+That's a car. <u>And now it's my son's.</u> He knows I'll still be driving it, but he's a man now, and since he's already made his share of kills, this was the only rite of passage I could think of. <u>He goddamn well better take care of it.</u>

 Dean gets Impala, 1997.1.24, eighteenth birthday.